yuchuangu85/AOSP_Frameworks/native/services/inputflinger/docs/pointer_capture.md

 `InputDispatcher` tracks two pieces of state information regarding Pointer Capture:

-- `mCurrentPointerCaptureRequest`: The sequence number of the current Pointer Capture request.
-This request is enabled iff the focused window has requested Pointer Capture.
+- `mFocusedWindowRequestedPointerCapture`: Whether or not the focused window has requested Pointer Capture.
 This is updated whenever the Dispatcher receives requests from `InputManagerService`.
 - `mWindowTokenWithPointerCapture`: The Binder token of the `InputWindow` that currently has Pointer Capture.
 This is only updated during the dispatch cycle.
 If it is not `nullptr`, it signifies that the window was notified that it has Pointer Capture.